AppLayerLabs/applayer-gitbook/bdk-implementation/rlp-recursive-length-prefix.md

 ---
-description: How the Blockchain Development Kit (BDK) uses RLP to encode and decode transactions.
+description: How the BDK uses RLP to encode and decode transactions
 ---

 # RLP (Recursive-Length Prefix)

 Transactions coming from the network are (de)serialized through a standard called [Recursive-Length Prefix](http://ethereum.org/en/developers/docs/data-structures-and-encoding/rlp), also known as **RLP** and used extensively by Ethereum.
 As per their definition:

-"*RLP standardizes the transfer of data between nodes in a space-efficient-format.
-The only purpose of RLP is to encode structure and arbitrarily nested arrays of binary data.*"
+*"RLP standardizes the transfer of data between nodes in a space-efficient-format.
+The only purpose of RLP is to encode structure and arbitrarily nested arrays of binary data."*

-### Rules for decoding
+## Encoding/Decoding rules

 First of all, **the first byte of the data string defines what exactly the serialized string is storing**.
 This can be broken down as follows: